mstruk/strimzi.github.io/_posts/2020-08-25-using-keycloak-authorization.md

 For example:

-    Dev Team A can write to topics that start with x_ on any cluster
+    Dev Team A can write to topics that start with x_ on cluster dev-cluster

 Let's create some user groups and grant different permissions to different users.